What to bring to a photo tour?

 Bellivera Women’s Transparent Coats

 If you are a photographer, you will be walking most of the time.
 So bring good boots for that.
-If you are planned to go to the mountains or walk around a valley, as an example, bring it good hiking boots.
+If you are planned to go to the mountains or walk around a valley, as an example, bring good hiking boots.
 Your feeds will tell you thanks at the end of the day.

 Flip flops are comfortable and not will take space in your luggage.
-You can wear at these moments of relaxing of your trips, not all hotels have a pair in their rooms.
+You can wear it at these moments of relaxing of your trips, not all hotels have a pair in their rooms.

 Going to the jungle and not carry anti-mosquito spray?
 Hiking during summer and not sun protection in your bag?
 There are some items you must wear according to the location and season.
-Check it well what other travelers recommend taking, and don’t miss at home.
+Check it well what other travelers recommend taking, and don’t miss it at home.

 We include the last, but must the first thing you need… luggage.
 Choose something light and resistant, so it not will break during the flights or your trip!

 Luggage ready, Let’s travel!

 A photo tour involves a lot of packaging and movement.
 So check it well before you leave home and make it comfortable.
 The goal is photography, but be sure you will be enjoying the travel, so find the balance between both points.
 Not carry more than you not need, and don’t miss what you must have to do the photographs you dreamed of.